BrendanLew/UAVHacking/README.md

 lsusb
 ```

- Note: This should be something like /dev/cu.usbmodemxxxx on MacOS.
+ Note: This should be something like /dev/cu.usbmodemxxxx on macOS.

 3. Open FZEEFlasher: https://fzeeflasher.com/index.html